DecoraterBot-devs/DecoraterBot/README.md

 # Other Platforms

 Not available yet.

+Some of the other platforms however could easily be unofficially supported.
+Some of those platforms could be mingw on Windows or if you can get the bot to work on python 3.6.1 on cygwin that could work to.
+Note: you would then need to compile ffmpeg from source.

 I need command line things to execute python 3.5.0+ (3.5.2 recommended).
 You have any other platforms you want the bot to support?